travis-ci/docs-travis-ci-com/user/reference/bionic.md

 ## Environment Common to All Ubuntu 18.04 Images

-The following versions of Docker, version control software, compilers, and language support are available on all Ubuntu 18.04 builds.
-All preinstalled software not provided by the distro is installed from an official release — either a prebuilt binary if available, or a source release built with default options.
+All Ubuntu 18.04 builds include the following versions of Docker: version control software, compilers, and language support.
+All preinstalled software not provided by the distro is installed from an official release—either a prebuilt binary, if available, or a source release built with default options.

 ### Version Control